 There are a number of less common options that may be available, such as tracker rates, capped or collar rates and discount rates.
 These are all variable type rates with some other unique features.
 If you would like to hear more about these then we would be more than happy to discuss them with you.

 This means that throughout the term of your mortgage you will be paying off the lenders interest as well as the loan amount so that when you come to the end of your term, everything you owe will be paid back.

 With this repayment type you are only paying off the interest on the mortgage and not the original loan.
 This means your monthly repayments are substantially lower but when you come to the end of the mortgage term you still have the full original loan to pay back.

 When you pick a particular mortgage type, unless it is the SVR, then you are tied into that deal for a set period of time.
-To pay off or redeem your mortgage before this deal expires would most likely result in some high early repayment charges (ERC).
-Because of these charges it’s important that we discuss with you what an appropriate amount of time would be for a mortgage deal.
+To pay off or redeem your mortgage before this deal expires would most likely result in some high, early repayment charges (ERC).
+Because of these charges it’s important that we discuss with you what would be an appropriate amount of time for a mortgage deal.